-Children can have the condition by itself, called non-syndromic, or isolated, craniosynostosis, or they can have it along with other health issues, or syndromes — this is called syndromic craniosynostosis and is much rarer.
+Children can have the condition by itself, called isolated, non-syndromic craniosynostosis, or they can have it along with other health issues or syndromes, called syndromic craniosynostosis.
+Syndromic craniosynostosis is much rarer.
 The syndromes most commonly associated with craniosynostosis include:

 A child's diagnosis depends on the type of craniosynostosis they have, which is determined by the specific suture that's affected.

 The most common type of non-syndromic, or isolated craniosynostosis, sagittal synostosis is characterized by the early closure of the sagittal suture, the seam that runs from the front to the back of the skull.
 In children with sagittal craniosynostosis, the head is long and skinny with a rounded forehead.
 This is called scaphocephaly.